-3.3 Regeneration or Redevelopment of Brownfield Sites
+3.3 Regeneration or Redevelopment of Brownfield Sites:

-Regeneration or redevelopment of brownfield sites will only be permitted where the development delivers significant visual or environmental improvement through the removal of derelict buildings, contamination or an incompatible land use; the mere fact that a site is brownfield in nature is not a sufficient reason for its redevelopment.
+Redevelopment of brownfield sites will only be permitted where this removes dereliction or results in a significant environmental improvement; the mere fact that a site is brownfield in nature is not a sufficient reason for its redevelopment.
 The number of new houses that will be acceptable on rural brownfield sites depends on:

-• the extent of environmental degradation, contamination and derelict buildings;

-• the overall size of the previously developed area of land;

-• the scope for improvements to visual amenity; and

-• the character of the surrounding landscape/built environment.

-• compliance with applicable detailed Criteria (e.g. standard of access required).
+- the extent of environmental degradation and dereliction; - the overall size of the previously developed area of land; - the scope for improvements to visual amenity; and - the character of the surrounding landscape/built environment. - compliance with applicable detailed Criteria (e.g. standard of access required).

-Development will be up to a maximum of four new houses, except where a marginally greater number (e.g. five) would be in the public interest and social, economic or environmental considerations override concerns associated with building large numbers of houses in the countryside.
+Development will be up to a maximum of four new houses, except where a marginally greater number (e.g. five) would be in the public interest and social, economic or environmental considerations override concerns associated with building large numbers of hous-

 The entire area of brownfield land must be remediated.
-New houses should be built on brownfield land, unless there are good planning reasons for doing otherwise (e.g. to achieve a satisfactory design solution).
-In this case, the whole area of brownfield land must also be remediated.
+New houses should be built on brownfield land, rather than on any area of undifferentiated greenfield land, unless there are good planning reasons for doing otherwise (e.g. to achieve a satisfactory design solution).
+In this case, the brownfield area of land must also be redeveloped.